h-REA/valueflows-project-metarepo/README.md

+# Warning: This project is highly outdated, and code should not be expected to run currently

 # ValueFlows project metarepo

 This repository exists to orchestrate setup of the full ValueFlows stack, including (for now) a Holochain backend.